 Proposition 33—known as the Justice for Renters Act—sought to prohibit the state from limiting the kinds of rent control laws enacted by cities and counties.

-It also would have eliminated an existing law known as the Costa-Hawkins Rental Housing Act, which prohibits rent control on single family dwellings, condos, and new housing (generally that were built after Feb.
+It also would have eliminated an existing law known as the Costa-Hawkins Rental Housing Act, which prohibits rent control on single family dwellings, condos, and new housing (generally that was built after Feb.
 1, 1995).
-The Costa-Hawkins act also prohibits “vacancy control,” which denies or limits an owner’s ability to increase rent for new tenants.
+The Costa-Hawkins act also prohibits “vacancy control,” a means of denying or limiting an owner’s ability to increase rent for new tenants.

 Prop.
 33 is failing by nearly 3 million votes, with slightly more than 60 percent of voters opposed, according to preliminary results from California’s secretary of state as of Nov.
 15.